For Cervical Cancer Screening, Women Over 30 Can Now Choose The HPV Test Only

 Health officials also recommend the HPV vaccine, which is given to girls and young women, up to age 26.
 But Owens says a vaccine alone doesn't replace cervical cancer screening.

 "Our recommendation applies to everyone whether you've been vaccinated or not," he says.
-"It's very important that women do not forego screening because they've been vaccinated."
+"It's very important that women do not forgo screening because they've been vaccinated."

-An effective vaccine could ultimately render cervical cancer screening unncesscary, but that change will require careful study and could be years away.
+An effective vaccine could ultimately render cervical cancer screening unnecessary, but that change will require careful study and could be years away.

 You can reach Richard Harris at rharris@npr.org.